JelyMe/JelyMe.github.io/README.md

 ﻿# OI LISTEN UP THESE ARE THE RULES

  1. camelCase is the not goat.
 Ids, classes need to become dashed-form.
-Variables that is not in HTML or CSS can be named in camelCase
+Variables that is not in HTML or CSS can be named in camelCase.

+ 2. Make sure that the CSS styling is grouped by attribute to avoid clustered CSS code!
+For example, all the code that has to do with fonts are grouped together in a class, and all the border stuff is grouped together, and so on!

  3. Every object needs to be somewhat modular so that we can copy paste without problems.